jarednjk/SQL_Chicago_Taxi_Trip/README.md

-# sql-chicago-taxi-trip

-Utilised BigQuery to analyse and transform over 100,000,000 rows of data from [BigQuery Chicago Taxi Trip public dataset](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=chicago_taxi_trips&page=dataset).

-Utilised Tableau to create an [interactive data visualisation dashboard](https://public.tableau.com/app/profile/jarednjk/viz/ChicagoTaxiTripsDataVisualisationA4portrait/Dashboard2) to uncover insights for Chicago taxi trips such as the:
-* Top 10 companies by revenue
-* Top 10 companies for most trips
-* Average cost of taxi trip by year
-* Average cost of taxi trip by month
-* Top 10 pickup community area
-* Top 10 dropoff community area

 # Introduction

-The [Chicago Taxi Trip](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=chicago_taxi_trips&page=dataset) public dataset from BigQuery is a collection of data related to taxi trips taken in the city of Chicago, Illinois.
+🚕 The [Chicago Taxi Trip](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=chicago_taxi_trips&page=dataset) public dataset from BigQuery is a collection of data related to taxi trips taken in the city of Chicago, Illinois.
 The dataset contains information on over 100 million taxi trips, spanning from 01/01/2013 to 31/12/2023.
-It includes details such as pickup and drop-off locations, trip distances, fares, payment methods, and timestamps.
+It includes details such as 📍 pickup and drop-off locations, 🛣️ trip distances, 💲 fares, 💳 payment methods, and ⏱️ timestamps.

 ### The questions I wanted to answer through my SQL queries were:

 1. Which are the top performing taxi companies by revenue and how much did they make?
 2. Which taxi companies made the most trips?
 3. How much has the average total cost of a taxi trip increased over the last decade?
 4. Which are the cheapest and most expensive time of the year to take a taxi?
 5. Where are the most popular pickup and dropoff places?

+My data visualisation dashbboard using Tableau can be found [here](https://public.tableau.com/app/profile/jarednjk/viz/ChicagoTaxiTripsDataVisualisationA4portrait/Dashboard2).

 # Tools I Used

 For my deep dive into the Chicago taxi trip public dataset, I harnessed the power of several key tools:

 - **SQL:** The backbone of my analysis, allowing me to query the database and unearth critical insights.